-We all know the value of voice calls in contact centers.
-Most business conversations happen over the phone.
+We all know the value of voice calls in Contact Center Solution Most business conversations happen over the phone.
 In fact, conversions happen faster over calls than on any other channel.
 A voice-to-voice communication builds a different level of trust than an interaction with a screen.
 This is why voice calls are a gold mine on which many call centers are sitting.

 Each call reveals a lot of information and reality about your service, your product, your agents, and your customers.
 And the one way to retrieve this information is via call analytics.

 2. What are the key features of Call Analytics?

 “Analytics” is a term for analyzing and tracking any process and deriving insights from it.
 Call analytics are used to track and monitor calls to learn and analyze different data and metrics.
 These insights can be used to identify customer churn, recognize sales opportunities and generate performance metrics.
 You can also leverage this information to place your marketing or sales campaigns to bring optimum results.

 Through call analytics, you can do a lot more than analyze.
 Some primary things are:

 It is even more necessary now to tap into your call analytics data as the rate of incoming calls has taken a hike.
 In fact, since the pandemic, digital purchasing or call conversations have gone up rapidly.
 Verizon published a survey stating that inbound calls have increased by 20% as people are trying to communicate more, remotely.

 Phone calls are not just conversations.
 It can be dissected to reveal which source intrigued the customer to call your business.
 Call analytics can track it down to the advertising campaign, social media post, or even a paid ad that led to the lead generation.
 Identifying these things, help your decision-makers learn what is yielding results for your company.
 Hence, tracking calls is extremely important in today’s data-driven world.